 Microgrid is a technology mix - it contains a Solar photovoltaic (PV) system, which is connected to the insulated container with batteries and inverters.
 This serves as a main power source for the clients.
 However, having inconsistent weather conditions for the solar system to supply the needs fully at any time, a diesel generator is required as a back-up battery charging source.

-The results of the project showed, that such microgrids can be applied to very specific locations, additional evaluation of competencies is needed to maintain such systems needs to be considered.
+The results of the project showed, that such microgrids can be applied to very specific locations, and additional evaluation of competencies is needed to maintain such systems needs to be considered.
+Microgrids were dismantled and clients' connections were upgraded.
+Hardware will be used in other projects.